Talk to us

 In general, jitter is an important term within networking and communication technology.
 After all, it measures the time by which a signal’s actual arrival time differs from its expected arrival time.
 In simple terms, it refers to time delays in transmitting these data packets over your network connection.

 The fact is data packets get utilized to transfer information from your computer through the internet.
-Meanwhile, the delays caused to these data packets in the process are called Jitter.
+Meanwhile, the delays caused by these data packets in the process are called Jitter.
 Such delays often arise due to network congestion and occasional route alterations.

 What is an Acceptable Network Jitter?